Last updated on August 12th, 2023 at 12:44 pm

 Localism is often seen as a way for surfers to protect their home breaks from overcrowding and disrespectful behaviour from outsiders.

 However, localism can also lead to negative and exclusionary behaviour, such as aggressive attitudes towards outsiders and new surfers.

-Lightning is a very real danger when you’re surfing because it can strike the water and potentially harm or kill anyone in the vicinity.
+Lightning is a real danger when surfing because it can strike the water and potentially harm or kill anyone nearby.

-To avoid lightning the best thing you can do is stay aware of weather conditions before and during your surf session.
+To avoid lightning, the best thing you can do is stay aware of weather conditions before and during your next stormy surf session.

-Check the local weather forecast or the surf forecasters we mentioned earlier and pay attention to any storm warnings.
+Check the local weather forecast or the surf forecasters we mentioned earlier, and pay attention to storm warnings.

 If you can’t make it to shore before a storm hits, avoid being the tallest object in the water or on the beach, and stay low in the water.

 It is always better to err on the side of caution when it comes to lightning and surfing, so if in doubt, don’t paddle out.